iamdanzhao/iamdanzhao.github.io/work/index.md

 <br>

-## Highlights {#highlights}
+## Key experiences {#experiences}

 {:.list-arrows}
-- {% include lbl-now.html %} **Built and led the Data Analytics desk within the Yale Daily News**, recruiting 15 members in its first year, setting up a technical stack (`R`, `D3.js`, `Tableau`), preparing documentation and technical guides, coordinating with the YDN's management and content teams, and guiding data reporters as they clean, analyze, visualize, and tell stories about data.
+- **Built and led the Data Analytics desk within the Yale Daily News**, recruiting 15 members in its first year, setting up a technical stack (`R`, `D3.js`, `Tableau`), preparing documentation and technical guides, coordinating with the YDN's management and content teams, and guiding data reporters as they clean, analyze, visualize, and tell stories about data.
 More importantly, we're building support for data-driven journalism and interactive multimedia within the YDN.
 Check out projects on **the most popular courses at Yale** [Story](https://yaledailynews.com/blog/2020/01/10/yales-most-popular-courses/){:target="_blank" class="button inline-label-page"} [GitHub](https://github.com/iamdanzhao/yale-popular-classes){:target="_blank" class="button inline-label-github"}, **the shifting demographic makeup of athletic teams** [Story](http://features.yaledailynews.com/blog/2020/04/24/analysis-a-shifting-demographic-for-storied-yale-crew-international-athletes-elevate-the-elis/){:target="_blank" class="button inline-label-page"}, and **visualizations of New Haven crime statistics** [Story](https://yaledailynews.com/blog/2019/10/22/analysis-new-haven-sees-drop-in-crime/){:target="_blank" class="button inline-label-page"} [GitHub](https://github.com/iamdanzhao/ydn-crime-report-2019){:target="_blank" class="button inline-label-github"}.
 - **Prototyped dashboards to unify multiple streams of customer feedback data at the U.S. Bureau of Labor Statistics and automate monthly reporting**, using a modular framework that ties in data from Twitter, Google Analytics, web feedback systems, and internal databases.
 Along the way, I analyzed web traffic data from Google Analytics, built stakeholder support for unified reporting processes, and defined a roadmap for future development.
 I used `R Shiny`, with natural language processing applications in `spaCy` integrated via `reticulate`.
 For summer 2019 internship as a [**Civic Digital Fellow**](https://blog.codingitforward.com/meet-the-2019-fellows-bureau-of-labor-statistics-db727bd7edfc){:target="_blank"}.
 [Slides](https://github.com/codingitforward/cdfdemoday2019/blob/master/Integrating_Multiple_Sources_of_Customer_Feedback_Data.pdf){:target="_blank" class="button inline-label-page"}
 - **Created dashboards using crowdsourced Waze data to help Louisville visualize traffic patterns, pinpoint congestion points, target signaling changes, measure the impact of those changes, and make recommendations to policymakers**.
 This would save the city tens of thousands of dollars from not having to hire outside engineering firms to conduct the same analysis.
 I completed this work as part of my summer 2018 internship at Louisville's Office of Civic Innovation, using a combination of `AWS`, `SQL`, `R`, and `Microsoft Power BI`.
-[More details](http://danielzhao.com/work/louisville/){:class="button inline-label-page"} [Medium reflection](https://medium.com/louisville-metro-opi2/data-driven-governance-reflecting-on-opi2-bdd324aefbdc){:target="_blank" class="button inline-label-page"}
+[More details](http://danielzhao.com/projects/louisville/){:class="button inline-label-page"} [Medium reflection](https://medium.com/louisville-metro-opi2/data-driven-governance-reflecting-on-opi2-bdd324aefbdc){:target="_blank" class="button inline-label-page"}

 ## Statistics & data science {#data-science}